 - Waiting until you are desperate.
 Apply when your business is strong, not when you are running out of cash.
 Desperation leads to expensive capital.

-- Ignoring the total cost.
+- Ignoring total cost.
 A 10% interest rate with a 3% origination fee and weekly payments costs more than a 12% rate with no fees and monthly payments.

 - Not reading the fine print.
 Understand the personal guarantee, prepayment terms, and default provisions before you sign.